 Major League Baseball is back, and PlaySugarHouse.com is excited to provide a wide variety of 2020 MLB odds, win totals, and futures for the shortened season.

-Following a tenuous back-and-forth period in which the MLBPA and the owners could not agree on terms of a season, the two sides finally came to an agreement on a 60-game season that will begin in late July.
+Following a tenuous back-and-forth period in which the MLBPA and the owners could not agree on terms of a season, the two sides finally came to an agreement on a 60-game season that will begin on Thursday, July 23.

 Instead of the traditional 162-game season, the 2020 MLB season will consist of just 60 games.
 Players will report on July 1, with Opening Day taking place on July 23 and July 24.
 Each team will play 40 games against their division and 20 games against the same division in the opposite league.